News and Events

 Cal Poly will migrate all core applications to Amazon Web Services (AWS) in a multi-year technology transformation.
 By choosing the cloud with the most functionality, the fastest pace of innovation, the largest ecosystem of customers and partners, and the most proven operating and security expertise, Cal Poly is well-positioned to offer a best-in-class student experience.

 Cal Poly will also launch the “Cal Poly Digital Transformation Hub, Powered by AWS,” a collaboration that will help government agencies across California move to the cloud by developing technology solutions designed to address the unique digital transformation challenges public sector agencies face.
-For more information about Cal Poly and AWS, read the Cal Poly news release from June 14, 2017.
+For more information, read the June 2017 press release.

 Focus Your Inbox With Microsoft's Newest Update